aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 2.0.5.
 What if my State Machine fails?
 Why?
 Previous solutions had complex recovery processes, what's involved?

-If your state machine fails, review the error(s), resolve the problem and simply re-run the state machine.
+If your main state machine fails, review the error(s), resolve the problem and simply re-run the state machine.
 We've put a huge focus on ensuring the solution is idempotent and to ensure recovery is a smooth and easy process.

 Ensuring the integrity of deployed guardrails is critical in operating and maintaining an environment hosting protected data.
 Based on customer feedback and security best practices, we purposely fail the state machine if we cannot successfully deploy guardrails.